SovereignCloudStack/standards/Standards/scs-0101-v1-entropy.md

 ## Introduction

+This is v1.1 of the standard.
+See section on version history for details.

 ### Entropy in information technology

 Entropy is a concept that is widely used in the scope of information